 You couldn’t go for a birthday meal without having cake!
 My mam and dad brought a cake to the restaurant for them to bring out after we had finished our meal.
 Unfortunately, the cake fell apart in transit but the kitchen staff came to the rescue by trying to reassemble it and make it look presentable again with some fresh strawberries to garnish and I think they did a pretty good job!
 It just goes to show that they are prepared to go the extra mile with their service to ensure their customers are happy.

+Me and my family had such a lovely evening filled with chit chat, laughter and great food.
 If you’re looking for a warm, friendly place where you can celebrate a special occasion with your loved ones accompanied with delicious food and fantastic service, then definitely consider visiting the Blacksmiths Arms.

 Have you ever been to the Blacksmiths Arms?
 Do you know of any other tasty eating places I can visit?